hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

-## Instance reported with status == "SHUTOFF" and task_state == "powering on" ## {#shutoff}
+## Instance reported as powering on but the instance is in shutoff state ## {#shutoff}

-If nova atempts to restart an instance when the compute node is not ready, it is possible that nova could entered a confused state where it thinks that an instance is starting when in fact the compute node is doing nothing.
+If Compute atempts to restart an instance when the compute node is not ready, Compute could have entered into a state where it determined that an instance is starting when in fact the compute node is down.

 **Symptoms:**